armory/docs/content/en/docs/armory-admin/policy-engine-enable/_index.md

 * **Save time validation** - Validate pipelines as they're created/modified.
 This validation operates on all pipelines using a fail closed model.
 This means that if you have the Policy Engine enabled but no policies configured, the Policy Engine prevents you from creating or updating any pipeline.
 * **Runtime validation** - Validate deployments as a pipeline is executing.
 This validation only operates on tasks that you have explicitly created policies for.
 Tasks with no policies are not validated.
 * **Entitlements using API Authorization** - Control what actions can be taken based on a user's role.
-(Only available as part of the plugin.)
+(Requires the Policy Engine plugin.)

 The Policy Engine exists as a plugin, which is its newer iteration, and as an extension of Armory Enterprise.
 The plugin has additional features that are not present in the extension.
 If you are getting started with the Policy Engine, Armory recommends using the plugin version of the Policy Engine.
 If you want to migrate from the extension to the plugin, see [Migrating to the Policy Engine Plugin](#migrating-to-the-policy-engine-plugin).